 In measuring tyre abrasion per distance travelled, it is necessary to control normal load, lateral force, and longitudinal force applied to a test tyre.

-This test method uses a tyre abrasion test equipment with a cylindrical flywheel (drum) with external surface of drum.
+This test method uses tyre abrasion test equipment with a cylindrical flywheel (drum) with external surface of drum.

 2.4.2.
 Drum Specifications